biojppm/rapidyaml/README.md

 important role in real world examples*.
 Despite the extreme focus of the test suite, as of May 2020, ryml only fails to parse ~30 out of the ~1000=~3x300 cases from the test suite.
-Out of all other cases, all the ~200 checks per part are 100% successful for consistency over parse/emit pairs --- but please note that the events part is not yet read in and used to check for correctness, and therefore that **even though ryml may suceed in parsing, there still exists a minority of cases which may not be correct**.
+Out of all other cases, all the ~200 checks per case are 100% successful for consistency over parse/emit pairs --- but please note that the events part is not yet read in and used to check for correctness, and therefore that **even though ryml may suceed in parsing, there still exists a minority of cases which may not be correct**.
 Currently, I would estimate this fraction at somewhere around 5%.
-Currently, these are the suite cases where ryml fails to parse any of its subparts:
+These are the suite cases where ryml fails to parse any of its subparts:
 [EXG3](https://github.com/yaml/yaml-test-suite/tree/master/test/EXG3.tml),
 [M7A3](https://github.com/yaml/yaml-test-suite/tree/master/test/M7A3.tml),
 [735Y](https://github.com/yaml/yaml-test-suite/tree/master/test/735Y.tml),